Yhzan95/Drakula.Csharp/README.md

 # <p align="center">DrakulaCsharp</p>
 Drakula is Draculatheme.Com based theme for Csharp winform application.
-You can customise the color palette on **Drakula.cs** and add more controls if needed (you can contribute to this project you are welcome), I'll update this when i have free time.
+You can customise the color palette on **Drakula.cs** and add more controls if needed (you can contribute to this project), I'll update this when i have free time.
 Builded with Visual Studio 2022 (Net Framework 4.7.2).
 <p align="center">
   <img src="https://github.com/Yhzan95/Drakula.Csharp/blob/main/Main.png?raw=true" alt="Drakula C# Screenshot">